allyourbankarebelongtous/pleb-vpn/README.md

 If you've already entered a port, the script will use the port already entered (i.e., for re-enabling hybrid after turning it off).
 The process is the same for Core Lightning.
-_If you use both node implementations side by side, they MUST use different ports!_
+_Note: If you use both node implementations side by side, they MUST use different ports!_

 After it finishes the configuration and the wallet is unlocked, the script displays the status which should now show your new clearnet address and port.
 If you have channels